housework-robot/main/S06_robot_side/S06E01_two_wheel_balancing_robot.md

      ArduinoHttpClient            Ethernet  I2Cdev   Mouse          Robot_Control  SD             Simple_FOC     Stepper
    ~~~

+   Notice that we may not need `MPU6050` library, but it doesn't hurt to install redundant libraries.

 4. Restart Arduino IDE, then we will see those two I2C libraries.

    <p align="center">